Experimental Mechanized Force: Experimental Force

-During the early 1920s, Japan had been considered the most likely military threat to the British empire.
-Britain signed the Locarno Treaties in 1925 in accepting a responsibility with France, Germany and Belgium, militarily to intervene if one power attacked any of the others but preparations for military intervention were not made.
+During the early 1920s, Japan had been considered the most likely military threat to the British Empire.
+Britain signed the Locarno Treaties in 1925 in accepting a responsibility with France, Germany and Belgium, militarily to intervene if one power attacked any of the others but no military forces were committed by the guarantors to enforce the treaties and their language was deliberately vague.
 The size of the British Empire made it difficult for the Army to plan equipment and training, since it might have to fight in diverse terrains and climates needing different types of equipment and organisation.
 The Cardwell Reforms of 1868–1874 had linked the metropolitan army battalions with those on overseas service but this tended to reduce British-based units to training and reinforcement cadres.

 In September 1925 the army held its biggest exercise since 1914, part of which was to test new thinking on mechanised warfare.
 Three infantry divisions, one cavalry brigade and a tank battalion under the command of General Philip Chetwode exercised against an infantry division, two cavalry brigades and a tank brigade commanded by General Alexander Godley.
 On day 1, Godley formed a mobile force with the cavalry brigades, a motorised infantry brigade and artillery to attack part of the Chetwode force.
 The infantry disembarked from their lorries 7–10 mi from their jumping-off points and took too long to arrive.
 The cavalry horses, also carried on lorries, got mixed up with the infantry transport.
 On day 3, Chetwode sent his tank battalion on a 30 mi outflanking manoeuvre but his infantry divisions failed to pin down Godley's units which were easily able to retreat.
 The exercises showed that the British had much of the equipment necessary for mechanised and armoured warfare but not the theoretical framework to make them effective.